liam-ng/Distribute-LibreOffice-via-GPO/README.md

 # Distribute-LibreOffice-via-GPO
 Create LibreOffice GPO to distribute on workations.
 Placed Installer at sysvol.
 Install at startup.
+Hopefully it will help others to deploy LibreOffice via GPO in the future.

 # Useful Docs
 - Official Document for unattended deployment[https://wiki.documentfoundation.org/Deployment_and_Migration]